AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 Overview
 ~~~~~~~~

-In the previous section, we discussed many details about the :ada:`'Image`
+In the previous section, we discussed many details about the :ada:`Image`
 attribute.
 In the code examples from that section, we've seen the default
-behavior of this attribute: the string returned by the calls to :ada:`'Image`
+behavior of this attribute: the string returned by the calls to :ada:`Image`
 was always in the format defined by the Ada standard.

 In some situations, however, we might want to customize the string that is
-returned by the :ada:`'Image` attribute of a type :ada:`T`.
+returned by the :ada:`Image` attribute of a type :ada:`T`.
 Ada allows us to do
 that via the :ada:`Put_Image` aspect.
 This is what we have to do:

 1. Specify the :ada:`Put_Image` aspect for the type :ada:`T` and indicate a